Footage has captured the progress of firefighters as they continue their rescue work after Friday’s disastrous landslide in Lishui.

 In the wake of the landslide, about 200 people from 10 professional civil rescue teams from Lishui and neighboring cities rushed to the site to participate in rescue work.

 The death toll from a landslide in eastern China’s Zhejiang Province has risen to 21, with 16 people still missing.
 Rescue operations are under way.
 CCTV’s Zhong Shi reports.
-You may also like:
+Related

 Nine people were confirmed dead and 28 others remained missing after a landslide hit a village in east China’s Zhejiang Province on Friday night, local authorities said.
 The accident was reported at around 10:50 p.m. in Lidong village of Yaxi township in Lishui city, the …